ItsNotGoodName/sync-gitea-mirrors/README.md

 # GitHub to Gitea Example

 Sync repositories from GitHub to a Gitea instance that is located at `https://gitea.example.com` on a daily interval.
-If a repository does not exist in Gitea then it will create a migration that includes wiki and lfs.
+If a repository does not exist in Gitea then it will create a migration.
 It will sync description, topics, and visiblity.
 If the GitHub repository is archived then it will set the `mirror-interval` to `0s` in the Gitea repository.